Home Improvement Arc

 When the merchant woman spoke the spell, the toy on her palm grew huge and turned into a wagon.

 No, is that really a wagon?
-The shape is a little odd.
-It's like a barrel with a door on the side.
-There's a window in the front.
+The shape is a bit odd.
+It's like a barrel with a door on the side and a window in the front.
 I can see a single wheel sticking out.

-"Apparently it's a prototype magic tool that a really amazing mage called 'Healer' lent us.
-You can change its size like this, so it's really convenient to carry."
+"Apparently it's a prototype Magic Tool that an incredible mage called 'Healer' lent us.
+It can change size like this, so it's really convenient to carry."

 "What about a horse?
 Don't tell me you three took turns pulling it?"